muety/wakapi/README.md

 By default, SQLite is used as a database.
 To run Wakapi in Docker with MySQL or Postgres, see [Dockerfile](https://github.com/muety/wakapi/blob/master/Dockerfile) and [.env.example](https://github.com/muety/wakapi/blob/master/.env.example) for further options.

-## Configure WakaTime
+## Client Setup
+Wakapi relies on the open-source [WakaTime](https://github.com/wakatime/wakatime) client tools.
+In order to collect statistics to Wakapi, you need to set them up.

+1. **Set up WakaTime** for your specific IDE or editor.
+Please refer to the respective [plugin guide](https://wakatime.com/plugins)
-To make your local WakaTime client talk to Wakapi, edit your local `~/.wakatime.cfg` file.
+2. Make your local WakaTime client talk to Wakapi by **editing your local `~/.wakatime.cfg`** file as follows
 ```
 api_url = https://your.server:someport/api/heartbeat`
 api_key = the_api_key_printed_to_the_console_after_starting_the_server`